ayazhafiz/hotreload/README.md

 First, let's take a look at an example:

 ![Native backend demo](./examples/demo_native.gif)

+Clearly the running machine code is changing as we edit the source, but notice that the state of `i` in the counter persists -- this is no live code reloading.
+We are hot-swapping only the changed implementation on the fly.

 So what's happening here?
 When targetting the native backend, the framework does the following: